tapis-project/documentation/source/technical/files.rst

 System types and supported functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As discussed above the files included in a transfer will depend on the source system types and the *sourceUri* values
+As discussed above, the files included in a transfer will depend on the source system types and the *sourceUri* values
 provided in the transfer request.
 Here is a summary of the behavior:

 *LINUX/IRODS to LINUX/IRODS*